shmoocon/proceedings-2015/otm/02_simple_windows_application_whitelisting_evasion.md

 We built a custom tool called **Malwaria**, which was used to execute a native DLL in memory.
 We used the techniques described earlier to achieve code execution.
 This tool embeds the dll as a resource, and then executes the file from a byte array in memory.

-An excellent tool has been developed by the PowerSploit team.  `Invoke-ReflectivePEInjection`.
+An excellent tool has been developed by the PowerSploit team.  `Invoke-ReflectivePEInjection`[^7].
 This tool is an amazing example of how PowerShell and the .NET framework can be leveraged to execute arbitrary PE files.
 Since many environments trust the `powershell.exe` binary, it is a natural evolution for adversaries to leverage this framework.
-By creating an exploit for CVE-2014-4113, and embedding that into the `Invoke-ReflectivePEInjection` script.
+By creating an exploit for CVE-2014-4113, and embedding that into the `Invoke-ReflectivePEInjection`[^7] script.
 We were able to achieve privilege escalation, even an environment with strict whitelisting enabled.

 ## Conclusion: